serenity-rs/serenity/README.md

 #[macro_use] extern crate serenity;
 ```

-Serenity only supports the _latest_ Stable, Beta, and Nightly.
+Serenity supports a minimum of Rust 1.25.

 # Features